smturner/readme_generator/README.md

 ## License
 Copyright (c) 2022 Sarah Turner

-This application is licensed by GNU-3.
-For more information on this license, visit (https://www.gnu.org/licenses/gpl-3.0).
+This application is licensed by MIT.
+For more information on this license, visit <a href= "https://opensource.org/licenses/MIT"> Open Source MIT</a>.